What is OLAP?

 - OLAP is a technology that enables analysts to extract and view business data from different points of view.

-- At the core of the OLAP, the concept is an OLAP Cube.
+- At the core of the OLAP concept, is an OLAP Cube.

 - Various business applications and other data operations require the use of OLAP Cube.